PAOLI WILDCAT BASKETBALL

 How long is the season?

-Tryouts are generally held in late October/early November.
-Practices will begin in mid November.
-Teams will begin playing games in December.
+Assessments are generally held in mid-October and practices begin in early November.
 The regular season will end in mid-to-late February.
 There will be no practices or games over the Thanksgiving week or during the Christmas holiday season.

 When are the practices and games held?

-The majority of the practices and games are on either Thursday or Friday evening, and during the day Saturday.
-Occasionally practices or games are held on Tuesday or Wednesday evenings, or Sunday afternoons.
+The majority of the practices and games are on either Tuesday, Wednesday or Friday evening, and during the day or evening Saturday.
+Occasionally practices or games are held on Monday or Wednesday evenings, or Sunday afternoons.

 Where are the practices and games held?

-The gyms generally used by the league are (in Tredyffrin/Easttown School District): Valley Forge Elementary School, Beaumont Elementary School, Valley Forge Middle School, Tredyffrin Easttown Middle School, & occasionally Conestoga High School; (in Great Valley School District): Great Valley Middle School and General Wayne Elementary School.
+The gyms generally used by the league are in Tredyffrin/Easttown School District: Valley Forge Elementary School, Beaumont Elementary School, Valley Forge Middle School, Tredyffrin Easttown Middle School, & occasionally Devon Elementary School.
 The bigger gyms will generally be used for the older players.
 Directions to the gyms are available on this website.

 How do I register my child?